-The composite analysis (section 3.4) revealed that the convective WCB trajectories ascend in a region characterized by substantially higher θ_e that forms a narrow elongated tongue of warm and moist air ahead of the cold front.
-Figure 9e emphasizes the strong heterogeneity of θ_e in the warm sector and confirms the spatial coincidence of rapid WCB ascent (Fig. 9e, white contours) and the localized narrow structures of high θ_e air.
+The composite analysis (Sect.
+3.4) revealed that the convective WCB trajectories ascend in a region characterized by substantially higher $\theta_e$ that forms a narrow elongated tongue of warm and moist air ahead of the cold front.
+Figure 9e emphasizes the strong heterogeneity of $\theta_e$ in the warm sector and confirms the spatial coincidence of rapid WCB ascent (Fig. 9e, white contours) and the localized narrow structures of high $\theta_e$ air.
 This underlines the role of the mesoscale temperature and humidity gradients for triggering convection that is directly embedded within the large-scale slantwise WCB ascent.

 In the lower troposphere an elongated zone of horizontal wind convergence concurs with the convective updraft region (Fig. 9f).
-This low-level convergence line coincides with a band of increased low-level PV (Fig. 9f, contour lines), which is generated and potentially further enhanced by continuous convective ascent (cf. section 3.5).
+This low-level convergence line coincides with a band of increased low-level PV (Fig. 9f, contour lines), which is generated and potentially further enhanced by continuous convective ascent (see Sect.
+3.5.1).